hth313/OS4/doc/overview.rst

 As OS4 lists identities for extension points and hosted buffers in a source repository on Github, there is a single central place where they are defined.
-If you want to reserve such identities, simply edit the OS4 header file and issue a pull request to reserve some identity, avoiding potential clashes.
+If you want to reserve such identities, simply edit the OS4 header file and issue a pull request to reserve the identity, avoiding potential future clashes.